mikeizbicki/ucr-cs100/assignments/hw/hw0-rshell/README.md

 You must have a directory called `tests`.
 The directory will contain a file called `exec.script` that contains all of the test cases you tried.
 You will generate the file using the `script` command, and it must be succinct (i.e. it cannot have unnecessary commands in it).
 You should use comments in your script to document what you are testing with each test case.
 [This video tutorial](https://izbicki.me/blog/videoguide-for-github-vim-bash.html#script) explains how to use the `script` command.

 When you run `rschell` from within `script`, you must run it using the `valgrind` debugging tool.
-See the [valgrind-tutorial](valgrind-tutorial) folder in this directory for a tutorial on how to find memory leaks using valgrind.
+See the [valgrind-tutorial](https://github.com/mikeizbicki/ucr-cs100/tree/cs100-2014fall/tutorials/valgrind) folder for a tutorial on how to find memory leaks using valgrind.

 ### coding conventions